MicrosoftEdge/WebView2Feedback/specs/PrintToPdf.md

   /// Sets the `MarginTop` property.
 A margin cannot be less than zero, and the
   /// sum of the top and bottom margins cannot exceed the page height without
   /// header and footer.
-If an invalid value is provided, the default is used.
+If an invalid value is provided, the current value is
+  /// not changed.
   [propput] HRESULT MarginTop([in] double marginTop);

   /// The bottom margin in inches.
 The default is 1 cm, or ~0.4 inches.